kennethdavidbuck/ember-cli-mapkit/README.md

 # ember-cli-mapkit
 A map facade / component with standardized interfaces for leveraging different javascript mapping libraries.

+Is it production ready?
+No. Not even close.

 This README outlines the details of collaborating on this Ember addon.

 ## Installation